m3dev/gokart/docs/for_pandas.rst

             df = pd.DataFrame(dict(int_column=['a']))
             self.dump(df)

-This is useful when developing batches.
+This is useful when dataframe has nullable columns because pandas auto-conversion often fails in such case.

 Easy to Load DataFrame
 ----------------------